• Skip to primary navigation

 Besides, if you feel you were unjustly taxed and are not satisfied with how you were taxed, you may request a tax refund in California.

-California is one of those states that do not have an inheritance tax so you don’t have to worry about an inheritance tax when transferring personal properties.
+California is one of those states that does not have an inheritance tax, so you don’t have to worry about an inheritance tax when transferring personal property.

 In the case of sales tax, California (as well as other states) treats certain foods, like groceries, more favorably than other items.
-Below explains the taxability of groceries, meals, and beverages in California.
+Below is an explanation of the taxability of groceries, meals, and beverages in California.

 In most scenarios, grocery items are excluded from sales tax.
 There’s a Tax Guide for Grocery Stores in California.
 An exemption from sales tax is “hot prepared food products,” which are taxable at California’s 7.25% state sales tax rate including the local district tax rate regardless of the fact that they’re sold to-go or for consumption on the store premises.